joinpursuit/ios-types-variables-logic-operations-lab-1/README.md

 ```

 ***
+## 7. Swap Values

-## 7. Given two variable a and b, swap their values.
+Given two variable a and b, swap their values.
 That is the new value of a will become the old value of b and vice versa.

 ```swift
 var a = 1